Morten Middelfart

-Dr. Morten Middelfart (born October 2, 1970) is a Danish-born, American serial entrepreneur, inventor, and technologist.
-He is best known for inventing the Lumina Analytics Radiance AI platform, as well as the TARGIT software for business intelligence and analytics.
-Dr. Middelfart is currently the founder/Chief Data Scientist of Lumina Analytics, Advisory CIO of Genomic Expression and founder of Social Quant.
-With seven U.S. patents for his work in business intelligence and analytics software, Dr. Middelfart holds the most patents of any Danish person working in software.
+Morten Middelfart (born October 2, 1970) is an American serial entrepreneur, inventor, and technologist.
+He is known for inventing the Lumina Analytics Radiance AI platform, as well as the TARGIT software for business intelligence and analytics.
+Middelfart is currently the founder/Chief Data Scientist of Lumina Analytics, Advisory CIO of Genomic Expression and founder of Social Quant.
+Middelfart holds seven U.S. patents for his work in business intelligence and analytics software.